-In less than a year, Greta inspired similar protests from students around the world.
-Just a few months later, on November 2018, Australian students launched their protest.
+In less than a year, Greta inspired similar protests from students worldwide.
+Just a few months later, in November 2018, Australian students launched their protest.
 15,000 students left their classrooms to protest, despite being warned against it by their Prime Minister.

-The good news is, there are other ways for students to start making changes within their society.
+The good news is that there are other ways for students to start making changes within their society.
 Students can, for example, start with how their schools are powered.
 A potential alternative and clean energy source for schools worldwide is solar energy.

 Your school can completely redirect its energy requirements to solar.
 Today, given developments and improvements in the solar industry, this is actually possible.
 In fact, there are numerous examples of schools already doing this.
 For example, in 2016, high schools in Indiana districts decided to go completely solar.
 They realized that they could save between $4-5 million over the next 20 years by unplugging from public grids.

 We can find another interesting story in California.
 In 2016, Russel Tran (a sophomore) led a coalition of students from four schools to ask for a solar energy system.
 All four schools made up the Capistrano Unified School District.
-They also launched a petition on change.org titled "Dear Capistrano Unified School District Let's Go Solar!".
+They also launched a petition on change.org titled "Dear Capistrano Unified School District, Let's Go Solar!".

 Understand how solar energy works.
-Ask the administration for the figure on how much energy your school currently consumes.
-Then compare those numbers to how much energy your school could realistically produce.
+Ask the administration for the figure on how much energy your school currently consumes and then compare those numbers to how much energy your school could realistically produce.

 Once you have your information gathered, ask to speak to the school board.
 Get an appointment if possible, or ask for a slot in their next meeting.
-Inform your students' council about your plans to gain their support and access.
-Rally as much of the student population as possible behind going solar at your school.
+Inform your students' council about your plans to gain their support and access—rally as much of the student population as possible behind going solar at your school.
 At the end of the day, the more voices and support you have, the more likely you will be to be heard.

 It's not enough to talk about the environment passionately.
 Your interests should also be reflected in supporting actions.
 Encourage your schoolmates to waste less.
-Share renewable energy tips.
+Share renewable energy tips and opportunities for energy savings.
 Treat the school environment consciously and promote awareness.

 |ConservationWise from Xcel Energy: Managing energy costs in schools.
 A guide to energy conservation and savings for K-12 schools.|